Rochilaz123/mildew-detection-in-cherry-leaves/README.md

     - We want to predict if a leaf is infected with powdery mildew, or if it is healthy.
     - We want to build a binary classifier and generate reports.

+### User Stories

+- As a client, I can navigate around the dashboard easily and understand the data presented.

 ## ML Business Case